 You will be notified as soon as possible (via automatic email) regarding our decision.
 In February and March, some applicants will be contacted to visit our department.
-Most admissions decisions will be made by the end of April.
+Most admissions decisions will be made by the April 1.

 Will visiting Scripps help my chances of being accepted?

 A personal visit is one way for faculty and students to meet and interact.
 Faculty are usually interested in meeting prospective students as a way to supplement the application.
 We encourage students who are invited to Open House to attend during that time.
 If you're not invited to visit, you can be proactive and arrange your own visit with faculty members you are interested in.